nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 type AzureManagedControlPlaneSpec struct {
 	...

-	// ASOManagedClusterRef is a reference to the ASO ManagedCluster backing this AzureManagedControlPlane.
+	// ManagedClusterRef is a reference to the ASO ManagedCluster backing this AzureManagedControlPlane.
-	ASOManagedClusterRef corev1.ObjectReference `json:"asoManagedClusterRef"`
+	ManagedClusterRef corev1.ObjectReference `json:"managedClusterRef"`
 }
 ```